juniorguru/plucker/README.md

 You can also run it simply as `plucker crawl job-links --params` and type the JSON manually as a standard input of the command.

 At Apify, whatever is set as the [actor input](https://docs.apify.com/platform/actors/running/input-and-output) gets passed down as params (except for the proxy settings).
+Don't forget to add [input schema](https://docs.apify.com/platform/actors/development/actor-definition/input-schema) in your `actor.json`.

 You can access the params inside the spider class as `self.settings.get("SPIDER_PARAMS")`.